Please donate to support services for women and girls today

 Many of the women supported by Anawim give something back by volunteering with us.
 Volunteering not only allows you to find out what it’s like to do certain jobs but also equips you with useful workplace skills and experience to add to your CV.

-You can opt to take on additional responsibilities – such as cleaning, catering or working in our charity shop – as part of our Women’s Development Initiative.
+You can opt to take on additional responsibilities – such as cleaning, catering or working in our centre – as part of our Women’s Development Initiative.
 This prepares you for a future job by giving you hands-on experience and the chance to learn business skills.
 You can even work towards completing a relevant qualification.

 On top of that, volunteering has its own rewards that can enrich your life.
 That could be making you feel more positive, feeling like you are an essential part of a team or being more confident about yourself and your abilities.
 You can find out more about volunteering at Anawim here.